 - Review of Dietetics: Manual for the Registered Dietitian Exam, 2014-2015 ed (Often called Hess & Hunt’s Review of Dietetics, recommended to me)

 - Community Nutrition in Action: An Entrepreneurial Approach* (I used it to review public food resource/nutrition programs)

 - Advanced Nutrition and Human Metabolism* (I used it to review metabolic processes)

 - Nutrition Therapy and Pathophysiology *(I used it to review deficiencies, medical nutrition therapy, etc)

-- Food Medication Interactions (I recommend getting the most recent version that you can afford, because the newer drugs won’t be in the older books.
+- Food Medication Interactions* (I recommend getting the most recent version that you can afford, because the newer drugs won’t be in the older books.
 This also has good resources in the back, for example: a chart for estimating calorie needs after amputations.
-I use this book a lot, in classes, for review, and for work)
+I use this book a lot, in classes, for review, and for work at the hospital)

 - Understanding Food: Principles and Preparation* (Good review for food science and preparation.
 I also used it to review foodborne illness and food safety.)

 *Affiliate link = Amazon pays me a small portion of the sale price, at no extra cost to you.
 I only recommend things that I think are worth buying.